ApeWorX/Ruffsack/CONTRIBUTING.md

 ### Python SDK

-The Python SDK (e.g. `ruffsack` library) is published to PyPI on every patch tag of this repo.
+The Python SDK (e.g. `caravan` library) is published to PyPI on every patch tag of this repo.
-This is the primary artifact for the indexing service component, and is also intended as the primary way to [add support for Ruffsack](#deploying-to-a-new-chain) on your preferred chain (via the built-in `ruffsack` CLI).
+This is the primary artifact for the indexing service component, and is also intended as the primary way to [add support for Caravan](#deploying-to-a-new-chain) on your preferred chain (via the built-in `caravan` CLI).

 ### Indexing Service

-When a new version of the Python SDK is released, this will cause a release of an update to the `ghcr.io/apeworx/ruffsack-service:stable` container image tag.
+When a new version of the Python SDK is released, this will cause a release of an update to the `ghcr.io/apeworx/caravan-service:stable` container image tag.
 Version tags will also be published alongside `stable`, but `stable` will be the only recommended and supported version of the image available.
 There will also be a `latest` tag that matches the current version available on `main` for use by those who require an un-released version of the service, but it's use is not recommended to use that one.

 ### Javascript SDK

-The Javascript module for working with Ruffsack will be published for each release, alongside the Python SDK.
+The Javascript module for working with Caravan will be published for each release, alongside the Python SDK.
 The corresponding version of these modules are used in the published frontend.

 ### Frontend